megawebmaster/redis-oplog/README.md

 If you have different workers/services that perform updates to mongo and they exist outside Meteor, you can still trigger reactivity for the Meteor instances with a few lines of code.

-## Premium Support

-If you are looking to scale your business using this package and you need to have your back covered.
-We are here to help.
-Feel free to contact us at contact@cultofcoders.com.

 ## Contributors